Scan time: 2-3 minutes / Read time: 3-5 minutes

 The math never works.

-Welsh's argument: replace the launch with a daily rhythm of three small moves.
+So Welsh swapped the launch for a daily rhythm of three small moves.

 Show up.
 Ask gently.
 Price for impulse.

-No hype, no countdown — one small, low-priced offer in the flow.
+No hype, no countdown.
+Just one small, low-priced offer in the flow.

 🚗 The steps